genestack/user-guide/source/doc-odm-user-guide/setup.rst

 - *Group Administrator* — in addition to the sharing user rights, can invite or remove users and change their privileges.
   By default, you'll be a group administrator of any group that is created by your user.

-..
-For more information on using groups and sharing files, see the "Sharing" section.
+For more information on using groups and sharing files, see the section :ref:`sharing-label`.

 **Manage groups** application lets you to view the list of groups you are invited in as well as their members, and manage them according to your privileges.